bluesky/bluesky/doc/source/state-machine.rst

    of a dangerous condition.
 It may not have the necessary repsonse time or dependability.

-A panic is similar to a hard pause.
+A panic is similar to a pause.
 It is different in the following ways:

-* A panic can happen from any state -- running, paused, etc.
+* A panic can happen from any state.
 * It is requested by calling ``RE.panic()``, a method which takes no arguments.
 * Once the beamline is "panicked," it is not possible to resume or run a new scan until ``RE.all_is_well()`` has been called.
-* If a panic happens while RunEngine is in the 'run' state, it always aborts the ongoing run without the option of resuming it.
+* If a panic happens while RunEngine is in the 'running' state, it always aborts the ongoing run without the option of resuming it.
 * If a panic happens while the RunEngine is in the 'paused' state, it is possible to resume after ``RE.all_is_well()`` has been called.

-As with the pausing example above, "agents" on separate threads can watch for danger conditions and call ``RE.panic()`` when they occur.